hackersatcambridge/debut/README.md

 **Disclaimer:** This readme is currently serving as a design document so this is non-functional.

+Communicating our ideas effectively and convincingly is extremely important with today's fast-paced way of living.
+But when it comes to the ways we give presentations, we're still stuck in an old-school way of thinking.

+## Slides are the Problem

+We still think of a presentation as a series of slides. *Sure*, we can add a bunch of animations to it, but at the end of the day we still jump from one slide to the next.

+Yes - some new age ideas have emerged recently.
+The infinite canvas method showcased by [Prezi](http://prezi.com) is very innovative, but its just another singular approach to presentations that we can get stuck in.

+What if we had a blank canvas, and you have a series of animations that get executed?

+Add some default styles and useful animations, and you could have yourself an infinite canvas "Prezi" style presentation, or a typical slides based presentation.
+Or anything that represents your ideas.
+Give them what they deserve.

 # Programatic API (JS)

 ## Examples